Survey team at Urenui River Bridge 176

 Key Finding: The 2026 estimates show improvement in tuna-focused indicators compared to 2020, with abundance increasing significantly (particularly in Urenui catchment).
 However, all indicators remain well below pre-European levels, highlighting the ongoing need for restoration efforts.
 Note: 2026 values are estimates pending formal Mauri Compass assessment.

-Eel Data Analysis
+Tuna Data Analysis

-Eel Count by Site
+Tuna Count by Site

-Total eels captured at each sampling location
+Total tuna captured at each sampling location

 Average Length by Site